-402-171 Professional Piloting I 2.00
+402-171 Professional Piloting I

 This is the first in a series of four courses approved as an FAA Part 141 combined commercial/ instrument certification course.
 This course will focus on the addition of the multi-engine rating to the student's existing private pilot certification.
-PREREQUISITES: 402-140 - Flight Private Pilot or 402-140D - Flight Private Pilot B with a minimum grade of C or TR COREQUISITES: 402-137 - Aero Science Instrument
+PREREQUISITES: 402-140 - Flight Private Pilot or 402-140D -Flight Private Pilot B with a minimum grade of C or TR COREQUISITES: 402-137 - Aero Science Instrument

-402-173 Professional Piloting II 2.00
+402-173 Professional Piloting II

-This is the second course in a series of four courses approved as an FAA Part 141 combined commercial/instrument certification course.
-This course will focus on the addition of instrument rating to the student's existing private pilot certificate.
+In this course, students with existing private pilot certification develop instrument skills.
+This course is approved as an FAA Part 141 Instrument certification course.
+This course will focus on the addition of an instrument rating to the student's existing private pilot certificate.
 Flight instruction will be conducted in a single-engine aircraft.
+Upon completion of the course under Part 141, students will receive an endorsement for the FAA Instrument Airplane Practical test.
 COREQUISITES: 402-137 - Aero Science Instrument